kohler/hotcrp/devel/apidoc/documents.md

 large documents, and can upload a file over multiple requests, each containing a slice of the data.

-To start an upload, set `start=1` and (if available) include the `size` of the whole uploaded file.
+To start an upload, set `start=1` and (if available) set `size` to the size of the whole uploaded file.
 The response will include a `token` field, a string like `hcupwhvGDVmHNYyDKdqeqA` that identifies the upload in progress.
 All further requests for the upload must include the `token` as parameter.

 Each request adds a chunk of data to the upload.
 The `offset` parameter gives the byte offset of the uploaded chunk.
-The `blob` attachment parameter contains the chunk itself.
+The `blob` parameter (which can be an attached file or a normal parameter) contains the chunk itself.
 The request that completes the upload should set `finish=1`; this request will fail unless all chunks have been received.

 The `ranges` response field represents the ranges of bytes received so far.
 The response to a `finish=1` request will include a `hash` field, which is the